thedhanawada/me/index.md

 ## Career Objective

 A seasoned Information Technology professional with over five years of experience developing software tools and helping organizations manage technology delivery.
-As a result of my graduate education in software delivery, I can immensely benefit organizations by identifying a delivery framework that allows them to increase performance and improve outcomes.
-I am adept at opening communication channels with third parties and participating in team decision-making.
-In seeking challenging opportunities within an organization, I hope to accomplish the organization’s goals by applying my skills and knowledge.
+I am trained and experienced in assessing enterprise IT infrastructure and process delivery and optimizing them to enhance performance and delivery.
+Through my experience, I have helped bootstrap technology infrastructure and built technology services for not-for-profit organizations that enabled the organization to achieve its business objectives.
+I am seeking challenging opportunities within an organization so that I may apply my skills and knowledge to achieve the organization's goals

 ## Education